MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseSearch.md

   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-NONCUSTODIALSOURCES <IMicrosoftGraphSecurityEdiscoveryNoncustodialDataSource1\[]>: noncustodialDataSource sources that are included in the eDiscovery search
+NONCUSTODIALSOURCES <IMicrosoftGraphSecurityEdiscoveryNoncustodialDataSource[]>: noncustodialDataSource sources that are included in the eDiscovery search
   - `[CreatedDateTime <DateTime?>]`: Created date and time of the dataSourceContainer entity.
   - `[DisplayName <String>]`: Display name of the dataSourceContainer entity.
   - `[HoldStatus <String>]`: dataSourceHoldStatus